STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 | Gerald Ford       | Vice President of the United States | Republican | Nelson Rockefeller |        1974|         1977|
 | Richard Nixon     | Vice President of the United States | Republican | Gerald Ford        |        1969|         1974|

-Here we get a similar result as those got from the inner\_join(presidents, parties) however, we only maintain variables in the presidents tibble.
+Here we get a similar result as that got from the inner\_join(presidents, parties) however, we only maintain variables in the presidents tibble.

-##### semi\_join on parties & presidents
+#### semi\_join on parties & presidents

 ``` r
 semi_join(parties, presidents) %>%